This post may contain affiliate links. For more information, read my disclosure policy.

 - Scoop 1 tablespoon of dough and flatten with your hands.
 Place 1 Rolo on top.
 Take another tablespoon of dough, flatten it, and lay it on top the Rolo.
 Press the sides together and roll to form a sealed ball of dough.
 Place on prepared cookie sheet.

-- Bake cookies for 9-11 minutes until bottoms are just slightly brown.
-Remove from oven and cool for just a minute, until you can handle them.
-Fill a small bowl with additional powdered sugar and roll each cookie in the sugar until coated.
+- Fill a small bowl with additional powdered sugar.
+Once cookies have cooled, roll each cookie in the sugar until coated.

 Last Updated on May 20, 2022